trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 <br>
 Now let's check out the details of the method above.
 First, the method documentation:

 The UIView class contains the methods that animate views for you.
-These are class methods.
+These are [(+) class methods](http://www.kobold2d.com/pages/viewpage.action?pageId=2654212).
 The specific class method we're using is:

 <pre><code>
 +(void)animateKeyframesWithDuration:(NSTimeInterval)duration